Bodhinaut/morning_routine/pycharm.md

 Begin by opening one of your existing projects stored on your computer.
 You can do by clicking Open Project on the Welcome screen (or choosig File | Open):

 ---

+**Step 2.
+Look around**

+When you launch PyCharm for the very first time, or when there are no open projects, you see the Welcome screen.
+It gives you the main entry points into the IDE: creating or opening a project, checking out a project from version control, viewing documentation, and configuring the IDE.

+When a project is opened, you see the main window divided into several logical areas.
+Let’s take a moment to see the key UI elements here: